kwmcclintick/SPSCLab/README.md

 ## Experiment

 Ran on a VMWare instance of Ubuntu26.
-Ring buffer of size 65536 has fixed size bwrches of data simultaneously pushed and popped until 10 million items have passed through.
+Ring buffer of size 65536 has fixed size batches of data simultaneously pushed and popped until 10 million items have passed through.

 Google benchmark is used to avoid some compiler optimizations and to simplify test setup

 ## Results

 | Optimization | Batch 1 | Batch 256 | Batch 4096 |